kapouer/matchdom/README.md

 The filter always receives the two first arguments where `what` is an object with the following properties:
 - data: the initial data object
+- scope: the current data object - typically used with repeat, takes precedence for finding values
 - node: text node when expression was inside one
 - attr: attribute name when expression was inside an attribute value
 - parent: node containing text node or attribute